pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 A very common example to show the details of implementing a user-defined class is to construct a class to implement the abstract data type ``Fraction``.
-We have already seen that C++ provides a number of numeric classes for our use.
-There are times, however, that it would be most appropriate to be able to create data objects that “look like” fractions.
+We have already seen that C++ provides a number of numeric data types for our use.
+There are times, however, that it would be most appropriate to be able to create data objects that both  look and act like fractions.

 A fraction such as :math:`\frac {3}{5}` consists of two parts.
 The top value, known as the numerator, can be any integer.
 The bottom value, called the denominator, can be any integer greater than 0 (negative fractions have a negative numerator).
-Although it is possible to create a floating point approximation for any fraction, in this case we would like to represent the fraction as an exact value.
+Although it is possible to create a floating point approximation for any fraction, we would like to represent the fraction using exact values to avoid problems inherent in approximations.

-The operations for the ``Fraction`` type will allow a ``Fraction`` data object to behave like any other numeric value.
+Since defining a class makes a new data type, the operations for the ``Fraction`` type will allow a ``Fraction`` data object to behave like any other numeric type.
 We need to be able to add, subtract, multiply, and divide fractions.
-We also want to be able to show fractions using the standard “slash” form, for example 3/5.
+We also want to be able to print fractions using the standard “slash” form, for example 3/5.
 In addition, all fraction methods should return results in their lowest terms so that no matter what computation is performed, we always end up with the most common form.

 In C++, we define a new class by providing a name and a set of method definitions that are syntactically similar to function definitions.
-For this example,
+For this example:

 ::

     class Fraction {
-        // The methods and class variables go here
+        // The class methods and class variables go here };  // The ";" is required by C++ to end a class definition
-    };

 provides the framework for us to define the methods.
 The first method that all classes should provide is the constructor.
+The constructor
+defines the way in which data objects are created.
+It's considered good practice to have a constructor completely setup a class object, so that it's impossible to create an object in an invalid state.
-The constructor defines the way in which data objects are created.
-To create a ``Fraction`` object, we will need to provide two pieces of data, the numerator and the denominator.
-In C++, the constructor method is always called the same name as the class it creates and is shown in :ref:`Listing 2 <lst_pyconstructor>`.
+To create a
+``Fraction`` object, we will need to initialize two pieces of data, the numerator and the denominator.
+In C++, the constructor method is always named with the same name as the class it creates and is shown in :ref:`Listing 2 <lst_constructor>`.

-.. _lst_pyconstructor:
+.. _lst_constructor:

 **Listing 2**

 .. sourcecode:: cpp

     class Fraction {
-        private:
-        int num;
-        int den;

         public:
             Fraction(int top, int bottom) {
+                /** Fraction contructor method */
-            num = top;
-            den = bottom;
+                num = top;     // setting num's value den = bottom;  // setting den's value }
-        }
+        private:
+            int num; // num atribute
+            int den; // den attribute
     };

 As described earlier, fractions require